We send out advocacy alerts as well as keep you informed on the changing arts landscape on a regular basis.

 When asked what makes the biggest impression on Legislators about the arts and especially arts organizations, policymakers at the state and national levels tell us the two following factors:

 - Successful programs in the arts and arts education that reflect service to a diverse, broad-based constituency within our classrooms and our communities.

 - The economic impact of the arts – how your community is able to leverage federal, state, local and private funds to serve constituents.

 Therefore, we must tell our stories in rural and urban communities across our state and we must tell them over and over again.
 Advocacy should be part of your mission.

 There are 4 Ways to Participate

 - Be there.
 Visit the Statehouse.
 When you meet and greet your Legislators, you put a face on the arts.

-- Attend the Arts Alliance’s Legislative Appreciation Luncheon.
-Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislator and let them know about the important work you do and why it’s important to fund the arts in our state.
+- Register to attend the Arts Alliance’s Legislative Appreciation Luncheon.
+Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislators and let them know about the important work you do and why it’s important to fund the arts and arts education in our state.
+(See: 2015_AAD_What_To_Expect ).

 - Participate virtually.
 Email your legislators in support of state funding for the arts and arts education, and let your legislators know your success stories and that you appreciate their support.
 To assist you, see our updated legislative lists here, which you can print, save and share in pdf format.

 Art works in South Carolina – in our schools and in our communities.